Jeff Rutledge: Early life

 Rutledge was born and raised in Birmingham, Alabama.
 He was part of a team that earned back-to-back state titles at L. Frazier Banks High School in Birmingham, Alabama.
 As a senior, he was a member of the 1974 Parade High School All-American team.

 College career

 Rutledge played collegiately at Alabama, where he was a member of three SEC Championship teams under Coach Paul "Bear" Bryant.
 He was the starting quarterback on the 1978 National Championship team.
 A three-year starter, he also led Alabama to the #2 National ranking in 1977.
 He also led the Crimson Tide to two Sugar Bowl appearances and two SEC Championships.
 Rutledge earned MVP honors at the 1978 Sugar Bowl and also earned All-SEC honors in 1978 and 1979.

 He finished his college career with a 33-5 record as a starter, which currently ranks him as the University of Alabama's seventh all-time winningest quarterback.
 He received his degree from Alabama in Business Administration and in 2011, was inducted into the Alabama Sports Hall of Fame.

-His brother Gary Rutledge was also a quarterback at Alabama from 1972 to 1974.
+Jeff's brother, Gary Rutledge, was also a quarterback at Alabama, playing there from 1972 to 1974.